BeyondQuality/beyondquality/research/public_speaking.md

 Leandro Melendez (aka Señor Performo): Also you have the expected recognition for being a thought leader talking about a topic, even if you are an expert or not, but I think more than recognition it will open you to say hello to everyone approaching you as you get off of stage and help them more directly and, who knows, maybe establish a new connection or even a friendship!

 ### 4. Increase diversity of thought & exposure to trends

 Mesut Durukal: Even just seeing the topics helps you understand the most common problems other people are facing, which tools are becoming popular, and the latest trends.

 Maaret Pyhäjärvi: Represent Finland, represent women, represent people speaking from experiences.

+Dorothy Graham: Conferences have always been a way for me to learn new things, see how the software testing world is evolving, to explore technical innovations, and to stretch and feed my mind.
+I have made many good friends at conferences, especially among fellow speakers, and it’s great to meet up with them and renew the friendships at later conferences.
+I have also met and learned from delegates and attendees whose experiences illuminate how knowledge is put into practice, and the very real problems they have encountered.

 ### 5. Teaching is the best learning / deepen expertise